sauljaeger/sauljaeger/README.md

 - 👋 Hi, I’m @sauljaeger
-- 👀 I’m interested in Malware Development and reverse enginerring
+- 👀 I’m interested in Application Development, Malware analysis and reverse enginerring
-- 🌱 I’m currently learning C, Python, Flutter and Assembly
+- 🌱 I’m currently learning C, Python, Dart and Assembly
 - 💞️ I’m looking to collaborate on any project